vsm/vsm-dictionary-cacher/README.md

     - Note: `maxItems` does not apply to this collection of strings either.
       But the collection gets cleared, like everything else, by a call to `clearCache()` (see below).
-    - Note: this is handled in `getEntryMatchesForString()`, not in `getMatchesForString`, because the latter may still add 'extra' matches (refTerm/number/fixedTerm), other than the 'entry'-type matches.
+    - Note: this is handled in `getEntryMatchesForString()`, not in `getMatchesForString()`, because the latter may still add 'extra' matches (refTerm/number/fixedTerm), other than the 'entry'-type matches.
-      - Example 1: after a call for "i" would give no entry-matches (and "i" ends up in cacheEmpties), a subsequent call for "it" should still return "it" as a refTerm-match.
+      - Example 1: after a call for "i" would give no entry-matches (and "i" ends up in the 'cacheEmpties'), a subsequent call for "it" should still return "it" as a refTerm-match.
         (Note that a refTerm only matches for a full, not partial, string match).
       - Example 2: after a call for "1e" gave no results, a subsequent call